 Tel: 888-297-2210

-Louisiana Disability Determinations Services (DDS) is the state agency that is responsible for determining whether or not Louisiana disability applicants are eligible for benefits.
+Louisiana's Disability Determinations Services (DDS) is the state agency that is responsible for initially determining whether Louisiana disability applicants are eligible for benefits.
 DDS is operated by the Department of Children & Family Services, Economic Stability Office.
-There are three Louisiana DDS offices, listed below.

 Baton Rouge DDS